VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 Aerial view of two lattice cell towers with fenced gravel compounds highlighted in color overlay; illustrates target vegetation control zones around telecommunications infrastructure.

-Types & Designs of Telecom Towers
+Types & Designs of Cell Towers

-Monopole Tower
+Monopole Towers

-Guyed (Wire) Tower
+Guyed (Wire) Towers

 • Similar to a monopole tower but stabilized with guy wires, built in various configurations and sizes.
 The addition of expanded footprint needs for wires introduces complexity that can involve exploring weed control with more than one property owner or a wider footing area.
 Pronounced like "Guide"

-Lattice or Self Support Tower Overview
+Lattice or Self Supporting Towers

 • Often called a self-supporting tower, offering stability and flexibility, commonly built with crisscrossed steel and reaching heights of up to 500 feet.
 Sometimes seen on mountain tops and terrain peaks in the Eastern US.

-Stealth Tower
+Stealth Towers

 • Built to blend into surroundings, often required by municipal zoning codes, and designed to resemble trees or cacti, or covertly attached to existing flag poles, water towers, and steeples, depending on restrictions in cities and counties across Georgia, South Carolina, and elsewhere in the Southeast.